QUAKER WOOD MANAGEMENT PLAN

 This policy and its implementation will be reviewed annually to identify any need for modification or improvement since the previous review.
 The Steering Group will also consider whether there is any aspect of the policy that would benefit from specialist advice and seek that if necessary.

-DCWP opposes all forms of unfair discrimination includes disability (physical or mental), gender, sexual orientation, age, religion, culture/nationality, colour, race, and mental health issues.
+DCWP opposes all forms of unfair discrimination including disability (physical or mental), gender, sexual orientation, age, religion, culture/nationality, colour, race, and mental health issues.